PacificBiosciences/HiFi-human-WGS-WDL/docs/backend-dnanexus.md

 The PacBio Human WGS Variant Pipeline is an analysis workflow for PacBio HiFi human whole genome sequencing data, with joint calling for related samples.

-Templates and instructions for how to submit the `family` input on the DNAnexus platform are provided in the [Example JSON Documents](#example-json-documents) and [Submitting to DNAnexus](#submitting-to-dnanexus) sections below.
+Templates and instructions for how to submit the `Family struct` input on the DNAnexus platform are provided in the [Example JSON Documents](#example-json-documents) and [Submitting to DNAnexus](#submitting-to-dnanexus) sections below.

 ## Inputs